 This Academic Travel is an environmental field trip with a focus on the wildlife of Botswana.
-Field trips include the Chobe River, the Khama Rhino Sanctuary, the Okavango Delta, the Moremi Wildlife Reserve, and the Nata Bird Sanctuary.
-Students will tent camp in the bush as we travel in 4x4 vehicles through game parks where we will have an opportunity to observe animals in their natural state, and to reflect on the challenges of wildlife conservation.
-We will also camp in indigenous Bushmen huts at Planet Baobab in the Makgadikgadi Salt Pans, as well as visit Victoria Falls in Zimbabwe.
-This trip will provide the basis for a better understanding of conservation and sustainability issues in this region of Africa.
+Field trips include the Chobe River, the Okavango Delta, and Kalahari Desert.
+Accommodations will be a mix of tenting and lodges, with overland travel in 4x4 vehicles through national parks where we will have an opportunity to observe animals in their natural state, and to reflect on the challenges of wildlife conservation.
+We will also visit Victoria Falls in Zimbabwe, time permitting.
+This trip will provide the basis for a better understanding of conservation and sustainability issues in this region of Africa, as well as a focused analysis of this post-colonial case study.
+There will be a supplemental charge for this travel.

-TVL 251 In the Wake of the Hapsburg Empire: Vienna-Bratislava-Budapest
+TVL 254 In the Wake of the Hapsburg Empire: Budapest-Vienna- Bratislava

-This course explores the changing natures of borders and boundaries, linguistic, cultural, and historical, in several important cities of the region, including Vienna, Bratislava, and Budapest.
-Students will explore the historical and cultural development of these cities in the wake of the erosion of the Hapsburg Empire.
-The course provides an historically informed account of different manifestations of the aesthetic discourse through arts and theater reflected on the collapse of a highly idealized political system that had granted century-long stability.
+This course explores the changing natures of borders and boundaries, linguistic, cultural, and historical, in several important cities of the region, including Budapest, Bratislava, and Vienna.
+In particular, students will explore the historical and cultural development of these cities in the wake of the erosion of the Hapsburg Empire.
+The course will provide an account of different manifestations of the aesthetics that emerged around the turn of the 19th century.
+It will show how the aesthetic discourse through arts and theater reflected on the collapse of a highly idealized political system that had granted century-long stability.
 The end of the Empire ignited among intellectuals a feeling of fear for the transition from an old conception of the world into modernity.
-As a reaction to this feeling, artists exhibited a tendency to aestheticize reality, which became particularly manifest in fin-de-siecle Vienna.
-The course explains the emergence of this tendency by discussing the influence of Sigmund Freud's psychoanalytical discourse on the arts.
-Visits to museums, sites of relevance, and theater are a main focus and help students understand the different ways in which these cities have developed over time, emphasizing both the radical differences that distinguish these cities from each other and the interdisciplinary synergies that connect them to each other during the last decades of existence of the Hapsburg Empire.
+As a reaction to this feeling, artists exhibited a tendency to aestheticize reality, which became particularly manifest in fin-de- siecle Vienna.
+The course will explain the emergence of this tendency by discussing the influence of Sigmund Freud's psychoanalytical discourse on the arts.
+Visits to museums, sites of relevance, and theater will help students understand the different ways in which each of these cities has developed over time, emphasizing both the radical differences that distinguish these cities from each other and the interdisciplinary synergies that connect them to each other during the last decades of existence of the Hapsburg Empire.